openlayers/workshop/src/doc/controls/select.rst

           </body>
         </html>

 #.
 Save your changes to ``map.html`` and open the page in your browser:  @workshop_url@/map.html.
-To see feature selection in action, use the mouse-click to select a building:
+To see feature selection in action, use the mouse-click to select an earth quake:

     .. figure:: select1.png